9vinny/hcc-daemo/README.md

     bash> grunt serve

 #### uWSGI and Web-Sockets Support
-Create a `uwsgi-dev.ini` file in the project root folder by copying `uwsgi-dev-default.ini` If there are no errors, you are ready to run the app from your local server instead of the ```runserver``` command above:
+If there are no errors, you are ready to run the app from your local server instead of the ```runserver``` command above:

     bash> uwsgi uwsgi-dev.ini